Ethan1023/METR4202/README.md

 ### Camera setup

-Running the Ximea camera requires a reasonably length setup and calibration, as documented in [UQ-METR4202/metr4202_ximea_ros](https://github.com/UQ-METR4202/metr4202_ximea_ros).
+Running the Ximea camera requires a reasonably lengthy setup and calibration, as documented in [UQ-METR4202/metr4202_ximea_ros](https://github.com/UQ-METR4202/metr4202_ximea_ros).

 Assuming this has been done, and the correct camera IDs are used specified in